Chain-of-Glimpse: Search-Guided Progressive Object-Grounded Reasoning for Video Understanding: Conclusions

 \section{Conclusions}

 In this work, we introduce Chain-of-Glimpse, a search-guided progressive object-grounded reasoning framework for video understanding.
 Chain-of-Glimpse enables stable multi-turn decision-making over temporally grounded object evidence, effectively mitigating inconsistent predictions induced by single-step global representations and saliency-driven shortcuts.
-Extensive experiments on NExTQA, Video-Holmes, CG-Bench-Reasoning, and VRBench validate the effectiveness and superiority of Chain-of-Glimpse across in-domain evaluation and out-of-domain generalization.
+Extensive experiments on NExTQA, Video-Holmes, NExT-GQA, CG-Bench-Reasoning, and VRBench validate the effectiveness and superiority of Chain-of-Glimpse across diverse video reasoning benchmarks with varying content distributions and reasoning requirements.
 We benchmark Chain-of-Glimpse against both proprietary models, such as GPT-4o, and open-source models, such as Qwen2.5-VL-7B, highlighting the superiority of our approach.
 Furthermore, detailed analyses quantify the contributions of different design strategies and confirm the capacity of Chain-of-Glimpse to perform stable, multi-turn, object-grounded reasoning over extended temporal contexts.